Experience allows tennis team to win two doubles, two singles tournaments against Golden Sierra

-They competed in and won two doubles tournaments and two singles tournaments.
+They competed in and won two doubles matches and two singles matches.

 The doubles teams of sophomores Allison Zhang and Chardonnay Needler (10-2) and seniors Christian Van Vleck and Emil Erickson (10-1) easily won their matches.
 So did the singles players, sophomore Michaela Chen (6-1, 6-0) and junior Nico Burns (6-0, 6-0).

 According to Erickson, his and Van Vleck’s win was due to their good serves and communication.

 “We encouraged each other and gave each other pointers (in order to) improve,” Zhang said.

 Zhang said that they had strong and accurate shots but struggled when returning serves.